mihavryliuk/py-fastapi-city-temperature-management-api/README.md

-## Task Description

-You are required to create a FastAPI application that manages city data and their corresponding temperature data.
-The application will have two main components (apps):

-1. A CRUD (Create, Read, Update, Delete) API for managing city data.
-2. An API that fetches current temperature data for all cities in the database and stores this data in the database.
-This API should also provide a list endpoint to retrieve the history of all temperature data.

-### Part 1: City CRUD API

-1. Create a new FastAPI application.
-2. Define a Pydantic model `City` with the following fields:
-    - `id`: a unique identifier for the city.
-    - `name`: the name of the city.
-    - `additional_info`: any additional information about the city.
-3. Implement a SQLite database using SQLAlchemy and create a corresponding `City` table.
-4. Implement the following endpoints:
-    - `POST /cities`: Create a new city.
-    - `GET /cities`: Get a list of all cities.
-    - **Optional**: `GET /cities/{city_id}`: Get the details of a specific city.
-    - **Optional**: `PUT /cities/{city_id}`: Update the details of a specific city.
-    - `DELETE /cities/{city_id}`: Delete a specific city.

-### Part 2: Temperature API

-1. Define a Pydantic model `Temperature` with the following fields:
-    - `id`: a unique identifier for the temperature record.
-    - `city_id`: a reference to the city.
-    - `date_time`: the date and time when the temperature was recorded.
-    - `temperature`: the recorded temperature.
-2. Create a corresponding `Temperature` table in the database.
-3. Implement an endpoint `POST /temperatures/update` that fetches the current temperature for all cities in the database from an online resource of your choice.
-Store this data in the `Temperature` table.
-You should use an async function to fetch the temperature data.
-4. Implement the following endpoints:
-    - `GET /temperatures`: Get a list of all temperature records.
-    - `GET /temperatures/?city_id={city_id}`: Get the temperature records for a specific city.

-### Additional Requirements

-- Use dependency injection where appropriate.
-- Organize your project according to the FastAPI project structure guidelines.

-## Evaluation Criteria

-Your task will be evaluated based on the following criteria:

-- Functionality: Your application should meet all the requirements outlined above.
-- Code Quality: Your code should be clean, readable, and well-organized.
-- Error Handling: Your application should handle potential errors gracefully.
-- Documentation: Your code should be well-documented (README.md).

-## Deliverables

-Please submit the following:

-- The complete source code of your application.
-- A README file that includes:
-    - Instructions on how to run your application.
-    - A brief explanation of your design choices.
-    - Any assumptions or simplifications you made.

-Good luck!
+City Temperature API
+This project is a FastAPI application that manages city data and records temperature information for each city.
+It consists of two main components:

+A CRUD API for managing city data.
+An API that fetches and stores temperature data for each city from an online weather API.
+Features
+CRUD Operations for City Data: Add, retrieve, update, and delete cities.
+Temperature Data Management: Fetch current temperature for each city, store it in a database, and retrieve historical temperature data.
+Getting Started
+Prerequisites
+Python 3.10+ is required.
+Install dependencies from requirements.txt.
+Installation
+Clone the repository:

+bash
+Копіювати код
+git clone <repository-url>
+cd city-temperature-api
+Install dependencies:

+bash
+Копіювати код
+pip install -r requirements.txt
+Set up the database:

+Use SQLite as the database (or configure the connection in settings.py for another database).
+Initialize the database tables using Alembic: bash
+Копіювати код
+alembic upgrade head
+Configure environment variables:

+Set up a .env file with the required variables, including DATABASE_URL and the API key for fetching temperature data (if needed).
+Run the application:

+bash
+Копіювати код
+uvicorn main:app --reload
+API Endpoints
+City API
+POST /cities: Create a new city.
+GET /cities: Retrieve a list of all cities.
+GET /cities/{city_id} (optional): Retrieve a specific city’s details.
+PUT /cities/{city_id} (optional): Update details of a specific city.
+DELETE /cities/{city_id}: Delete a specific city.
+Temperature API
+POST /temperatures/update: Fetch current temperature for all cities and store it in the database.
+GET /temperatures: Retrieve all temperature records.
+GET /temperatures/?city_id={city_id}: Retrieve temperature records for a specific city.
+Design Choices
+Separation of Concerns: City and temperature data are managed in separate modules for clarity and scalability.
+Async SQLAlchemy: Used asynchronous database sessions for efficient non-blocking API calls.
+External Temperature API: An async function is used to fetch temperature data from an online weather API for each city.
+Error handling logs any failures and skips to the next city.
+Assumptions and Simplifications
+Weather API Limitations: For demonstration, assumed an API key-based access to a weather API (e.g., OpenWeatherMap).
+The project can be expanded with other sources if necessary.
+Error Handling: Limited to logging API failures when fetching temperatures, assuming data fetching is not critical to core CRUD operations.
+Database: Used SQLite for simplicity, though a production environment should use PostgreSQL or MySQL.